vitest-dev/vitest/docs/config/index.md

 - **CLI:** `--outputDiffMaxSize <length>`, `--output-diff-max-size <length>`
 - **Version:** Since Vitest 0.26.0

-Maximum length of stringified object before diff happens.
+The maximum length of the stringified object before the diff happens.
 Vitest tries to stringify an object before doing a diff, but if the object is too large, it will reduce the depth of the object to fit within this limit.
-Because of this if object is too big or nested, you might not see the diff.
+Because of this, if the object is too big or nested, you might not see the diff.

 Increasing this limit can increase the duration of diffing.